-- Always keep your legs flat and together. - Do not put a pillow under your hip or knee.
+- · Always keep your legs flat and together. - Do not put a pillow under your hip or knee.
 Over time, this may cause loss of movement in your hip or knee joint.

 • If you are able, lie flat on your stomach for 15 minutes 2 times a day.
 This will help to stretch your hip joint.
-Turn your head away from your amputated side.